rmkraus/video-search-and-summarization-devx/.devx/lab_app/README.md

 This file already has a handful of functions templated.
 We will work on filling these in.

 At the bottom of the file is a function called `main`.
 This is the entry point to our application.
-This funtion accepts two arguments, both of which will be defined on the command line at run time.
+This function accepts two arguments, both of which will be defined on the command line at run time.

 This function has the following structure:
   - Read in the first model id